Myelodysplatic Syndromes – Advice Letter – COVID-19 (coronavirus)1 Apr. 2020

 There is still limited data on the impact of these measures.

 We therefore emphasize, as the guidance says, that people remain vulnerable and should continue to take precautions.
 See the first paragraph of the government revised guidance.

 If you are feeling particularly anxious, do please maintain shielding as before.

 A further revised guideline will be issued on the 15th June, by which time more data will have been acquired, giving more assurance on the reasonable steps to take.
 So if in doubt, or to be extra safe, wait until the 15th June.

 Also, if you are going to meet 1 other person, do ensure this person understands the issues at hand, so they don't pressurise you into doing more than what is comfortable for you.

-This Advice Letter is being sent in hard copy to our 1250 registered MDS UK members, together with our Newsletter No 11
+This Advice Letter was sent in hard copy to our 1250 registered MDS UK members on the 31st of March, together with our Newsletter No 11

 It is divided into four sections.
 You can "jump" to each section by clicking on its title below.

 - Section 2.
 Guidance on shielding and protecting people defined on medical grounds as extremely vulnerable from COVID-19

 By Public Health England